 1. Gaining access to your crawl space is paramount!
 Whether installing Fiberglass Batt or Blown-in Cellulose Insulation, you will need to fit through the opening.
 This means that you may need to locate joists and cut an opening, in a finished ceiling, large enough to accommodate yourself and any tools or materials you will use.

 2. Face the barrier down towards heated living space, when using Kraft paper-faced Fiberglass Batt Insulation.
-You must lay down a polyethylene vapor barrier first, when using Fiberglass Batt Insulation which has no barrier (as a first layer), or blowing in Cellulose Insulation!
+You must lay down a polyethylene vapor barrier first, when using unfaced Fiberglass Batt Insulation, or blowing in Cellulose Insulation!
 A vapor barrier helps to keep condensation from forming inside of the insulation.
 Damp insulation loses R-value, and may contribute to mold, mildew, rot and rust any metal which it contacts.

 3. Turn the paper towards the inside/heated wall, when insulating a crawl space with Kraft faced fiberglass Batt Insulation.
 Secure the fiberglass batts in place with spring steel wire rods called 'Tigers Teeth.'

 4. Turn the paper outwards, against the wall, when insulating an outside wall of an unheated crawl space with Kraft faced fiberglass Batt Insulation.
 Remember, the vapor barrier always faces the warmer/heated side.
 In summer weather, that exterior wall will absorb more heat than the cooler crawlspace.